tfhe/spqlios-arithmetic/README.md

 ## Dependencies

-Spqlios-library is a C library that can be compiled with a standard C compiler, and depends only on libc and libm.
+SPQLIOS library is a C library that can be compiled with a standard C compiler, and depends only on libc and libm.
 The API interface can be used in a regular C code, and any other language via classical foreign APIs.

 The unittests and integration tests are in an optional part of the code, and are written in C++.
 These tests rely on